This guide covers everything you need to know about mastering successful email popups in 2023.

 B2B Popup Examples

-And just below it, we elaborate, letting visitors know some of the epic things they’ll get by subscribing, such as lifetime access to our best marketing resources, along with three specific posts so they’ll have a better idea of the kind of content we create.
+And just below it, we elaborate, letting visitors know some of the epic things they’ll get by subscribing, such as lifetime access to our best marketing resources, along with fresh marketing ideas once a week.

-The CTA is good and features a high contrast button that uses the same purple color you’ll find throughout Sleeknote so that it stays “on brand.”
+The CTA is good and features a high contrast button that uses the same magenta color you’ll find throughout Drip so that it stays “on brand.”

 We think this helps flesh everything out and provides the added bit of information many visitors need when deciding whether or not to subscribe.